isabella232/asset-compute.en/help/introduction.md

 # Overview of Asset Compute Service {#overview}

-Asset Compute Service is a scalable, lightweight, and extensible platform service to process assets.
-Asset Compute Service provides scalable and resilient processing of assets using cloud services.
-Adobe manages the cloud services for optimal handling of different asset types and processing options.
+Asset Compute Service is a scalable and extensible service of Adobe Experience Cloud to process digital assets.
+It can transform image, video, document and other file formats into different renditions including thumbnails, extracted text & metadata and archives.

-Also, it provides design and framework for a developer to create a custom asset compute worker that extends the default asset processing service.
-Extending Asset Compute Service provides a way to easily integration [!DNL Adobe Sensei] services for digital assets.
+Developers can plugin custom asset workers to address custom use cases.
 The service works on the [!DNL Adobe I/O] runtime.
-It is extendable by creating custom workers using [!DNL Project Firefly].
-These custom workers are (usually headless) [!DNL Project Firefly] apps and do tasks such as add custom conversion tools or call external APIs to perform image operations.
+It is extendable through [!DNL Project Firefly] headless apps written in Node.js.
+These can do custom operations such as calling external APIs to perform image operations or leverage [!DNL Adobe Sensei] support.

-[!DNL Project Firefly] is a framework to build and deploy custom web applications on [!DNL Adobe I/O] runtime.
+[!DNL Project Firefly] is a framework to build and deploy custom web applications on [!DNL Adobe I/O] runtime to extend Adobe Experience Cloud solutions.
 To create custom applications, the developers can leverage [!DNL React Spectrum] (Adobe’s UI toolkit), create microservices, create custom events, and orchestrate APIs.
 See [documentation of Project Firefly](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html).

 **TBD:**